European stocks find footing after Asia drops to 17-month low

 He pointed to the rising U.S. and Japanese government bond yields which tend to set the bar for borrowing costs globally as well as the latest pressure on China's yuan.

-China's central bank fixed its yuan rate at 6.9019 per dollar on Tuesday, so breaching the 6.9000 barrier and leading speculators to push the dollar up to 6.9120 in the spot market.
+China's central bank fixed its yuan rate at 6.9019 per dollar <CNY=CFXS> on Tuesday, so breaching the 6.9000 barrier and leading speculators to push the dollar up to 6.9120 in the spot market. [.SS]

-Japan's Nikkei fell 1.3 percent, hurt in part by a rise in the safe-harbor yen and as yields on Tokyo's government bonds tested the 0.15 percent cap [JP10YTN=JBTC] the Bank of Japan effectively has on them.
+Japan's Nikkei <.N225> fell 1.3 percent, hurt in part by a rise in the safe-harbour yen and as yields on Tokyo's government bonds tested the 0.15 percent cap [JP10YTN=JBTC] the Bank of Japan effectively has on them.

 "Risk sentiment is in a foul mood and stocks are sinking everywhere," JPMorgan analysts said in a note.